cilium/cilium/Documentation/network/clustermesh/aks-clustermesh-prep.rst

         cilium status

-6. Before we continue with cluster two, store the name of the current cluster.
+6. Before configuring cluster two, store the name of the current cluster.

     .. code-block:: bash